The Ocura Plasma Pen Buyer's Guide

 The OcuraLife Plasma Pen is built for this

 Delivers focused plasma energy at the spot.
 9 adjustable power settings, single-use tips.
-A small scab forms, lifts off on its own, and the skin renews.
+A small scab forms, lifts off on its own, and the skin renews underneath.

 See the Plasma Pen